atolab/zenoh-web/content/docs/manual/abstractions.md

     (implying a rollover in 2106).
   - The lower 32-bit part is a fraction of second, but with the 8 last bits replaced by a counter.

-  This time gives a theoritical resolution of 2^-32 seconds (60 nanoseconds), and guarantees that the same time cannot be generated twice and that the _happened-before_ relationship is preserved.
+  This time gives a theoretical resolution of 2^-32 seconds (60 nanoseconds), and guarantees that the same time cannot be generated twice and that the _happened-before_ relationship is preserved.

 - The **UUID** of the Zenoh router that generated the time.